metacpan/metacpan-cpan-extracted/distros/V/Vote-Count/README.md

 * Active: Set or Get Active Set as HashRef

+* ResetActive: Sets the Active Set to the full choices list of the BallotSet.

+* SetActive: Sets the Active Set to provided HashRef.
+Using the Active method may preserve a reference between the Active Set and the HashRef, SetActive will not.
+The values to the hashref should evaluate as True.

+* SetActiveFromArrayRef: Same as SetActive except it takes an ArrayRef of the choices to be set as Active.

 * BallotSet: Get BallotSet

 * PairMatrix: Get a Matrix Object for the Active Set.
 Generated and cached on the first request.